-Snow Melting Systems for Concrete SlabsLearn how electric and hydronic heating systems can turn your concrete driveway and other exterior flatwork into a radiant heat source when the snow flies, eliminating ice buildup and the need for harmful deicing chemicals
+Snow-Melting Systems for Concrete SlabsLearn about heated driveways and how electric and hydronic heating systems can turn your exterior concrete flatwork into a radiant heat source, eliminating ice buildup and the need for harmful deicing chemicals

-Or do they?
-Some homeowners and businesses are keeping their concrete driveways and other exterior flatwork surfaces maintenance-free and safe year-round by installing ice and snow melting systems.
-Not only do these in-slab snow melt systems eliminate plowing, backbreaking shoveling, and icy spills, they prevent potential damage to the concrete caused by snow-removal equipment and corrosive de-icers.
+Some homeowners and businesses are keeping their exterior concrete flatwork surfaces maintenance-free and safe year-round by installing heated driveways with ice and snow-melting systems.
+Not only do these in-slab snow-melting systems eliminate plowing, backbreaking shoveling, and icy spills, they prevent potential damage to the concrete caused by snow-removal equipment and corrosive de-icers.

-Generally, two types of snow melting systems are available for use in exterior slabs on grade: hydronic snow melt and electric snow melt systems.
+Generally, two types of snow-melting systems are available for use in exterior slabs on grade: hydronic and electric.
 Both rely on four key components to turn the entire slab surface into a radiant heat source.

 - A heating element, which is embedded in the slab.